-During fiscal 2018, \$4.92 million of debt was authorized by the Legislature.
+During fiscal 2019, \$58.25 million of debt was authorized by the Legislature for three higher education building renovations and additions.
+Debt service on these bonds is the obligation of the respective universities.

 This table does not take into account future plans for any other planned capital expenditures that have not already been authorized by the Legislature to be financed through debt issuance.